 Remember to always follow the manufacturer's recommendations and take your time in doing the repairs.
 Of course, protective equipment such as gloves, eye protection and dust masks are always recommended.

-Making deck hardware watertight is not all that difficult, and if done properly, you'll only need to do it once
+Making deck hardware watertight is not difficult, and if done properly, you'll only need to do it once

 You've finally sprung for that new bit of electronic wizardry.
 Now you need to get it installed

-Despite the hysteria about blisters, the number of boats that develop serious blister problems is extremely small
+Despite the hysteria about blisters, boats that develop the occurrence of serious blisters is extremely small